01 of 05

 The project was a personal favorite of Walt Disney.
 Lincoln was one of his heroes, and Disney felt that the storytelling techniques he and his Imagineers had developed could help bring the President to life in a unique and remarkable way.
-The attraction is estimated to have cost $1.5 million.
+The attraction is estimated to have cost $1.5 million (which was a ton of money back then).
 Imagineer Blaine Gibson sculpted the figure using an actual life mask of Lincoln from 1860.
 Gurr says that animating the figure was especially challenging.

 After the Fair

 The Imagineers created a second Lincoln figures as a backup in case the first one malfunctioned.
 They installed the second one on Main Street at Disneyland in 1965.
 The Great Moments with Mr. Lincoln show has periodically closed to make way for other attractions.
 It is currently open at the California park.
 The fair show inspired the Hall of Presidents attraction at the Magic Kingdom in Walt Disney World.
-Lincoln is one of the featured characters in that show.Continue to 4 of 5 below.
+Lincoln is one of the featured characters in that show and appears alongside all of the other chief executives, including Donald Trump.Continue to 4 of 5 below.

 04 of 05